 The data section of an XFS filesystem is divided into allocation groups.
-You can select the number of allocation groups when you create an XFS filesystem.
+You can select the number of allocation groups when you create an XFS filesystem or, alternatively, you can select the size of an allocation group.
 The larger the number of allocation groups, the more parallelism can be achieved when allocating blocks and inodes.
-You should avoid selecting a very large number of allocation groups, however, since this causes an unreasonable amount of CPU time to be used when the filesystem is close to full.
+You should avoid selecting a very large number of allocation groups or an allocation group size that will yield a very large number of allocation groups; a large number of allocation groups causes an unreasonable amount of CPU time to be used when the filesystem is close to full.